Muscle Spasticity Is Difficult to Treat…Unless You’re Cannabis

 The human body (as well as those of mammals) has an endogenous signaling system, called the endocannabinoid system, which regulates many functions.
 Receptors for this system are found throughout the central nervous system (CNS) and the result of this is a direct influence on processes, such as the perception of pain, appetite, weight gain and reflexes, among others.
 Impairment of the communication with the endocannabiniod system, from injury or disease, such as the case of MS or spinal cord injury, can interfere with this communication.
 One result of this communication breakdown is muscle spasticity.

 One of the key components of cannabis are cannabinoids that mimic the body’s endogenous endocannabinoids.
 The major psychoactive ingredient in cannabis is Δ9-tetrahydrocannabinol (THC) while the major non psychoactive ingredient is Cannabidiol (CBD).
-These cannabinoids, together with other compounds found in cannabis, such as terpenes and flavonoids, have been shown to have positive effect in the treatment of spasticity.
+These cannabinoids, together with other compounds found in cannabis, such as terpenes and flavonoids, show a positive effect in treating spasticity.

 Numerous clinical trials have been done to test the effectiveness of cannabis as a treatment for muscle spasticity.
 In one study, which included 112 respondents suffering from multiple sclerosis, nearly all reported decreased spasticity while taking medical cannabis.
 Yet another study showed more than 50 percent improvement of spasticity treatment with a cannabis regimen.